kubernetes/enhancements/keps/sig-scheduling/3370-native-podgroup-api/README.md

 Secondly, if two Pods hold the same priority, the sorting precedence is described as below:

 - If they are both regularPods (without pod.spec.podGroup), compare their `InitialAttemptTimestamp` field: the Pod with earlier `InitialAttemptTimestamp` is positioned ahead of the other.

-- If one is regularPod and the other is pgPod (without pod.spec.podGroup), compare regularPod's `InitialAttemptTimestamp` with the `creationtime` of pgPod's PodGroup: the Pod with earlier timestamp is positioned ahead of the other.
+- If one is regularPod and the other is pgPod (with pod.spec.podGroup), compare regularPod's `InitialAttemptTimestamp` with the `creationtime` of pgPod's PodGroup: the Pod with earlier timestamp is positioned ahead of the other.

 - If they are both pgPods:
   - Compare their pod group's `CreationTimestamp`: the Pod in pod group which has earlier timestamp is positioned ahead of the other.
   - If their `CreationTimestamp` is identical, order by their UID of PodGroup: a Pod with lexicographically greater UID is scheduled ahead of the other Pod.
 (The purpose is to tease different PodGroups with the same `CreationTimestamp` apart, while also keeping Pods belonging to the same PodGroup back-to-back)

 #### PreFilter
 In PreFilter phase, we need to check if pod.spec.podGroup is nil firstly.
 If so, return success.
-If not, check if the pod group is existed in the scheduler internal cache and pod.spec.podGroup.subset is matched in pod group, if not, reject the pod in PreFilter.
+If not, check if the pod group exists in the scheduler's internal cache and pod.spec. podGroup.subset is matched in pod group, if not, reject the pod in PreFilter.

 #### Permit